 Study of Practice (SOP) Executive Summaries – These brief reports state the purpose, process, response rate, and the outcome and analysis of the survey.

-The ACNPC-AG certification program is an entry-level advanced practice certification for acute care nurse practitioners (ACNPs) educated at the graduate level to provide advanced nursing care across the continuum of healthcare services to meet the specialized needs of adult-gerontology patients (young adults, older adults and frail elderly) with complex acute and/or chronic health conditions.
+The ACNPC-AG certification program is an entry-level advanced practice certification for acute care nurse practitioners (ACNPs) educated at the graduate level to provide continuous and comprehensive advanced nursing care to meet the specialized needs of acutely ill adult-gerontology patients (young adults, older adults and frail elderly) experiencing episodic illness, exacerbation of chronic illness or terminal illness.